psquizzle/react-native-whisper/README.md

 # import Whisper from 'react-native-whisper'

-This is a proof of concept of a JSI library for [OpenAI Whisper ](https://openai.com/research/whisper), it combines a C++ port of Whisper from [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and a JSI template from [blog](https://blog.notesnook.com/getting-started-react-native-jsi/)
+This is a proof of concept of a JSI library for [OpenAI Whisper ](https://openai.com/research/whisper), it combines a C++ port of Whisper from [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and a JSI template from [this blog.](https://blog.notesnook.com/getting-started-react-native-jsi/)

 ## Usage